-LASERS continues to work on a comprehensive long-term strategic plan for Investments that seeks to enhance its competitive position relative to other state retirement systems.
+LASERS continues to work on a comprehensive long-term strategic plan for investments that seeks to enhance its competitive position relative to other state retirement systems.
 This plan includes a review of LASERS' asset allocation and implementation strategies within each asset class.
 A key component of the plan is the reduction of investment management fees and brokerage transaction costs as well as the enhancement of internal controls.
 One step is the renegotiation of fees as contracts with external money managers expire.
-LASERS' efforts to reduce fees has lead the System to increase its use of low-cost passive investment strategies to reduce the volatility of actual returns with respect to LASERS' policy expected returns.
+LASERS' efforts to reduce fees have led the System to increase its use of low-cost passive investment strategies to reduce the volatility of actual returns with respect to LASERS' policy expected returns.
 LASERS is taking advantage of its existing resources to manage most of the passive strategies internally, resulting in further cost savings and efficiencies.
 LASERS is also evaluating various risk management systems to better manage total portfolio volatility as well as the volatility of LASERS' funded ratio.
 The ultimate goal is to position LASERS as a low cost provider that delivers investment returns superior to most state retirement systems with greater regularity.

-In 2001 - 2002, LASERS participated for the first time in a comprehensive effectiveness measurement program for operational activity and costs directly associated with membership and benefit administration.
+In 2002 - 2003, LASERS participated for the second consecutive year in a comprehensive effectiveness measurement program for operational activity and costs directly associated with membership and benefit administration.
 The program required LASERS to provide costs, services, and statistical information at a detailed level by activity area.
 With the data provided, LASERS was compared to its peers in regards to services and the cost of such services.
 The results of these type evaluations assist LASERS management in defining goals and objectives.
+For example, as an outcome of that evaluation, LASERS now allows members immediate limited access of personal retirement data via the internet with the use of Personal Identification Numbers for privacy, and we are in the process of expanding this area for even further accessibility.
+In addition, LASERS has added two new field representatives who will be traveling to member agencies to provide membership greater access to personal retirement counseling.

 LASERS' strategic plan also focuses on improved communications and education for members and other interested groups thus enhancing member benefits and services.
-A program is under development and is scheduled for implementation in 2003 which will increase the ability of LASERS to have personal, on-site visits to its agencies and individual members, thus improving member understanding of LASERS' laws, increasing member opportunity for counseling, expanding and enhancing training, and improving distribution of information to agencies/members.
+A program is currently being implemented which will increase the ability of LASERS to have personal, on-site visits to its agencies and individual members throughout the state, thus improving member understanding of LASERS' laws, increasing member opportunity for counseling, expanding and enhancing training, and improving distribution of information to agencies/members.

 Utilization of technology to improve overall agency performance continues to be a major initiative of LASERS.
 Currently an effort to ensure the safety and integrity of system data while improving the efficiency and effectiveness of operations through streamlining processes by integrating core business systems is being finalized.
 This effort includes the integration and upgrading of membership, financial/accounting, and investment transaction/accounting systems.
-Training and incremental implementation of the accounting system upgrade is scheduled to begin in Fiscal Year 2003.
+Preliminary studies have been completed and an RFP is being prepared for issuance.
+Training and incremental implementation of the accounting system upgrade is scheduled to begin first quarter of calendar year 2004.